freeCodeCamp/freeCodeCamp/guide/english/c/variables/index.md

     return 0;
 }
 ```
+## Constants, Variables and Keywords
+The alphabets, numbers and special symbols when properly combined form constants, variables and keywords.
+Let us see what
+are ‘constants’ and ‘variables’ in C. A constant is an entity that doesn’t change whereas a variable is an entity that may change.
+In any program we typically do lots of calculations.
+The results of these calculations are stored in computers memory.
+Like human memory the computer memory also consists of millions of cells.
+The calculated values are stored in these memory cells.
+To make the retrieval and usage of these values easy these memory cells (also called memory locations) are given names.
+Since the value stored in each location may change the names given to these locations are called VARIABLE names.

+## Rules for Constructing Variable Names
+(a) A variable name is any combination of 1 to 31 alphabets,digits or underscores.
+Some compilers allow variable names
+whose length could be up to 247 characters.
+Still, it would be safer to stick to the rule of 31 characters.
+(b) The first character in the variable name must be an alphabet or underscore.
+(c) No commas or blanks are allowed within a variable name.
+(d) No special symbol other than an underscore (as in gross_sal) can be used in a variable name.
+Ex.: si_int
+m_hra
+pop_e_89

 There's a lot of new things to take a look at here!
 You've already seen the `#include` and `int main(void)`, so that's not worth dwelling on.
 What is new is `int my_first_variable = 12;`.